Cosmological gravitational particle production and its implications for cosmological relics: Theoretical framework

 \para{Building intuition} Minkowski spacetime is special, because it is static.
 Therefore, it has time translations as an isometry, and there is an associated Killing vector field $\ii \, \partial/\partial\eta$ that has the positive-frequency mode functions \eqref{eq:chik_Minkowski} as its positive-eigenvalue eigenfunctions.
-For cosmological spacetimes that expand or contract, it is not generally possible to specify positive-frequency mode functions that hold for all time.
+For cosmological spacetimes that expand or contract, it is generally not possible to specify positive-frequency mode functions that hold for all time.
 This leads to the situation whereby observers at different times may decompose the field operator onto different bases of mode functions and ladder operators.
 Consequently, the vacuum state at some initial time can be an excited state at another time.
 These concepts are illustrated in the following discussion.

-Another way of illustrating this point is to recognize that (nonconformal) fields on a time-dependent spacetime background develop a time-dependent Hamiltonian.
-For instance each Fourier mode of the scalar field $\phi_\kvec(\eta) = a_\kvec \, \chi_k(\eta)$ has the dynamics of a quantum simple harmonic oscillator (QSHO) with time-dependent natural frequency $\omega_k^2(\eta)$.
-If the frequency were constant, the ground state wavefunction would be a Gaussian.
-If the frequency were varied slowly, the wavefunction would adjust so as to track the adiabatically-varying ground state, and the system would remain almost unexcited.
-Alternatively, if the frequency were varied rapidly, the wavefunction would be unable to keep up, and the system would find itself in an excited state with respect to the new Hamiltonian.
+Another way to illustrate this point is to recognize that nonconformal fields on a time-dependent spacetime background develop a time-dependent Hamiltonian.
+For instance each Fourier mode of the scalar field $\phi_\kvec(\eta) = a_\kvec \, \chi_k(\eta)$ has the dynamics of a quantum simple harmonic oscillator with the time-dependent natural frequency $\omega_k^2(\eta)$.
+If the frequency were constant, the ground-state wave function would be a Gaussian.
+If the frequency were varied slowly, the wave function would adjust so as to track the adiabatically varying ground state, and the system would remain almost unexcited.
+Alternatively, if the frequency were varied rapidly, the wave function would be unable to keep up, and the system would find itself in an excited state with respect to the new Hamiltonian.
 When these concepts are carried over to quantum field theory, the excited state corresponds to particle production.